PJL101/fedkit/README.md

 ## Install

-Either, download the latest stable release from [GitHub](https://github.com/PJL101/fedkit/releases) or clone the git repository on the master branch — `git clone https://github.com/PJL101/fedkit.git`.
+Download the latest stable release from [GitHub](https://github.com/PJL101/fedkit/releases).
 Once this has been done:

 * Install Node 0.12 or io.js 2.0 (Node 0.10.x is not supported but may work),
 * run `npm install grunt-cli -g && npm install bower -g && npm install bower-installer -g`,